 A reverse mortgage can be a good option if you meet the age requirement, own your home outright, and can afford the initial and monthly cost.
 However, there are alternatives worth considering before you commit to a reverse mortgage.
 Here are three.

-Shared equity agreements, sometimes known as home equity investments, allow homeowners to cash out on their equity without getting into debt.
+Home equity investments, sometimes known as shared equity agreements, allow homeowners to cash out on their equity without getting into debt.
 It works like this.
 Investors give homeowners a lump sum in exchange for a share in the future value of their homes.
 When the homes are sold (or when the contract term ends), the investors receive their share from the sale.
 If the value of the house increases, so does the amount the investor receives.
 If the house drops in value, the investor also shares in the loss.

 Cash-out mortgage refinance